individual-ice-cream-cake-featured image

 Brownie added to the bottom of the pan.

-Step 4: Making the Sides of These Ice Cream Cakes Elegant
+Step 4: Adding Pirouette Cookies to the Sides of Mini Ice Cream Cakes

-Next, lightly press the cookies into the brownie filling the edge, and freeze overnight.
-Freezing these overnight will also make them very cold so the cookies are frozen into place.
+Next, lightly press the Pirouette cookies into the brownie filling on the edge, and freeze overnight.
+Freezing these mini ice cream cakes overnight will also make them very cold, so the cookies are frozen into the chocolate fudge brownie.

 Adding the broken cookies to the side of the cake.